ethereum-optimism/optimism-tutorial/README.md

-# Tutorial
+# The Official™ Optimism Tutorial

-Hello!
 This tutorial is an introduction to the process of developing applications on Optimistic Ethereum.
-Specifically, we'll take you through the process of building, testing, deploying, and interacting with a Solidity smart contract on top of the platform.
+We'll take you through the process of building, testing, deploying, and interacting with an Optimistic Solidity smart contract.

-Planned future iterations of this tutorial will include:

-- Communicating between Optimistic Ethereum and Ethereum.
-- Using more advanced Optimism tooling.

 ## Prerequisite Software

-We make use of some external software throughout this tutorial.
 Please make sure you've installed the following before continuing:

 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)